deepsense-ai/seahorse/docs/index.md

 ##### Use the Spark Context
 {:.no_toc}

-The Spark Context is available in the `Notebook` as a global variable `sc`.
+The Spark Context is available in the `Python Notebook` as a global variable `sc`.

 <table>
 <tr>